 What do we do about the disease?
 What is next?

 How do we know if a treatment is working?
 What about other treatments I have read about in magazines and on the Internet?

 Are there any problems that will happen from the treatment?

 What do I do if my child has a problem coping with the disease or the treatment for the disease?
 Where do I turn for help?

 Always tell your child’s health care provider about vitamins or alternative treatments you may be interested in trying.
 Some may be harmful, rather than helpful.

-The American Academy of Pediatrics and the National Cancer Institute (NCI) both recommend that the diagnosis, staging, and treatment of childhood cancers occur in a center that specialize in childhood cancers.
+The American Academy of Pediatrics and the National Cancer Institute (NCI) both recommend that the diagnosis, staging, and treatment of childhood cancers happen in a center that specializes in childhood cancers.
 In these centers, children are treated by a health care provider (pediatric oncologist) who specializes in the care of children with cancer.
-Equally important, your child's care is developed within a multidisciplinary team.
-This means that a variety of specialists work together to develop the best treatment, or "protocol" for your child.
+Equally important, in a childhood cancer center your child's care is developed within a multidisciplinary team.
+This means that a variety of specialists, who work with children, work together to develop the best treatment or "protocol" for your child.

 A cancer diagnosis is a crisis not only for your immediate family, but also for your relatives and friends.
-It is important to identify your support resources.
-Reaching out for help may be hard, such as asking doctors numerous questions, and using outside community resources.
-However, in the long run, these strategies will help ensure safe care for your child, and emotional and physical support for you and your family.
+It is important to identify your support network.
+Reaching out for help may be hard, like asking health care providers numerous questions, and using outside community resources.
+However, in the long run, having support will help make sure that you have safe care for your child, and emotional and physical support for you and your family.

 © 2000-2015 The StayWell Company, LLC.
 780 Township Line Road, Yardley, PA 19067.
 All rights reserved.
 This information is not intended as a substitute for professional medical care.
 Always follow your healthcare professional's instructions.